wnsguddl789/wnsguddl789/README.md

 ### Hi I'm BBAKJUN(Park JunHyeong) 👋

-- 🌱 I’m currently learning React.js & Node.js...
+- 🌱 I’m Front-End Developer with React.js or Vue.js
 - 🎓 I studied information and communication engineering at Myongji University.
 - :office: From August 2021 to February 2022, I will work as an intern at Moornmo.
 - :e-mail: My E-mail Address wnsguddl789@gmail.com